rpopic2/unity-snippets/README.md

 ## SceneSwitcherEditorWindow.cs

 A simple scene switcher.
-It lists all scenes added to the build settings in a window.
+It lists all scenes added to the build settings.